ESPN The Magazine: Departments

 Most of these departments and features were dropped after a 2011 editorial change.
 By 2016, only Zoom and The Biz still appeared regularly.
 There is also a recurring column that focuses on Sabermetrics, as well as The Truth, a back-page editorial that focuses on controversial topics.
-The Big Ticket, similar to The Jump, was introduced when ESPN Mag became a monthly in Fall 2018.
+The Big Ticket, similar to The Jump, was introduced when ESPN The Magazine became a monthly in Fall 2018.

 The Body Issue

-The annual "Body Issue", which debuted in 2009 as its answer to the Sports Illustrated Swimsuit Issue, features naked and scantily-clad athletes.
-The "Body Issue" addresses the physical structure of the most popular athletes to show what parts of their body they see as almost "perfect".
+The annual "Body Issue", which debuted in 2009, was seen by some as a response to the Sports Illustrated Swimsuit Issue, and featured naked and scantily-clad athletes.
+The "Body Issue" addressed the physical structure of the most popular athletes to show what parts of their body they saw as almost "perfect".
+Gary Belsky, ESPN The Magazine's editor in chief at the time, described the "Body Issue" in terms that suggested it was a celebration and exploration of the athletic form.